-Section 27.12 - Use of Polygraphs.
+Section 28.12 - Use of Polygraphs.
 An employee may, upon not less than twenty-four (24) hour advance notification, be required to submit to a polygraph and/or CVSA examination as a part of an investigation conducted by the Employer.
-A polygraph and/or CVSA examination will be ordered when appropriate to a particular investigation as determined by the Chief based upon his conclusion that such an examination is justified.
+A polygraph and/or CVSA examination will be ordered when appropriate to a particular investigation as determined by the Chief (or designee) based upon his/her conclusion that such an examination is justified.
 When utilized a polygraph and/or CVSA examination will be limited in scope to the purpose of the investigation which prompted the determination that its use was appropriate.
 The failure or refusal to submit to a polygraph and/or CVSA examination may be considered grounds for disciplinary action.

-Section 27.13 - Union Representation.
-The employee shall have, at his request, the presence of a Union representative, including stewards or officers of the local Union, any time during a disciplinary action, disciplinary investigation, or disciplinary interview of an employee.
-If the

-Union representative is not available immediately, the Employer and the Union representative shall agree to a time convenient for both parties.
+Section 28.13 - Union Representation.
+If requested the employee shall have the presence of a Union representative, including stewards or officers of the local Union, any time during a disciplinary action, disciplinary investigation, or disciplinary interview of an employee.
+If the Union representative is not available immediately, the Employer and the Union representative shall agree to a time convenient for both parties.
 Such request may not unreasonably delay an investigation.

-ARTICLE 28 PROBATIONARY PERIOD
+ARTICLE 29 PROBATIONARY PERIOD

-Section 28.1 - Requirement to Serve Probationary Period.
-Every newly hired employee or employee appointed to a position in the bargaining unit covered by this Agreement shall be required to successfully complete a probationary period.
-This probationary period requirement shall apply to all individuals hired or employed regardless of prior service with the Department.
+Section 29.1 - Requirement to Serve Probationary Period.
+Every newly hired employee or employee appointed to a position in the bargaining unit (fulltime patrol officer) covered by this Agreement shall be required to successfully complete a probationary period.
+This probationary period requirement shall apply to all individuals hired or employed as a fulltime patrol officer regardless of prior service with the Department and regardless of time spent as a part-time patrol officer.

-Section 28.2 - Length of Probationary Period.
-The probationary period shall begin on the first day as a fulltime lieutenant and/or sergeant for which the employee receives compensation from the Employer and shall continue for a period of one (1) calendar year.
-A probationary employee who has lost work time due to illness or injury for more than ten (10) work days shall have his probation period extended by the length of the illness or injury.
+Section 29.2 - Length of Probationary Period.
+The probationary period shall begin on the first day as a fulltime patrol officer for which the employee receives compensation from the Employer and shall continue for a period of one (1) calendar year or one (1) year from the date the new employee receives his/her Ohio Peace Officer's Certification.
+A probationary employee who has lost work time due to illness or injury for more than ten (10) work days shall have his/her probation period extended by the length of the illness or injury.
 The probationary period may be extended for an additional six (6) calendar months.
-In this even, the Chief shall provide thirty (30) calendar days' notice of his intent to extend.
+In this event, the Chief shall provide thirty (30) calendar days' notice of his intent to extend.
 A probationary employee will be notified in writing of the employee's status at the completion of the employee's probationary period.

-Section 28.3 - Appeals by Probationary Period Employees.
-A new hire probationary employee may be terminated any time during his probationary period and shall have no right to appeal of the termination under the grievance procedure of this Agreement or to any other forum.
+Section 29.3 - Appeals by Probationary Period Employees.
+A new hire probationary employee may be terminated any time during his/her probationary period and shall have no right to appeal the termination under the grievance procedure of this Agreement or to any other forum.
 In all non-disciplinary matters the probationary employee is entitled to Union representation including the grievance procedure.